SlasshyOverhere/timehooker-browser.extension/README.md

 # ⚡ TimeHooker Browser Extension

 A browser extension that accelerates time by **1000x** on any website.
-Skip those boring countdowns, timers, and waiting periods instantly!
+Skip boring countdowns, timers, and waiting periods instantly!

 > 🎨 **100% Vibecoded** - Built entirely with AI assistance

 ## 🎯 What Does It Do?

-TimeHooker hooks into JavaScript's time functions and speeds them up by 1000x.
-This means:
+TimeHooker hooks into JavaScript's time functions and speeds them up by 1000x:
 - ⏱️ 10-second countdowns finish in 0.01 seconds
 - ⏳ 1-minute timers complete instantly
 - 🎮 Time-based animations run at hyperspeed